har5hit/PokeDex-KMP/README.md

 - Kotlin Multiplatform Mobile.
 - Kotest

+# Run
+## Android
+Run using `Android` Configuration or using gradle task `installDebug`
+## iOS
+- Open `ios` folder in Mac Finder and double-click `ios.xcodeproj` and run from Xcode.
+## Web
+- Run gradle task `web-kvision:browserRun`

 # Deployment as library

-* The KMP libraries can be directly accessed by the embedded `Android` and `iOS` module in this project.
+* The KMP libraries can be directly accessed by the embedded `Android`, `iOS` and `JavaScript` module in this project.
-* If these KMP libraries is to be used as independent libraries in external `Android` / `iOS` apps, it can be published to maven repository.
+* If these KMP libraries is to be used as independent libraries in external apps, it can be published to maven repository.
-    * `publishToMavenLocal` task will build and upload the KMP modules as libraries in local maven server which can be used to work in external android/ios apps in same machine.
+    * `publishToMavenLocal` task will build and upload the KMP modules as libraries in local maven server which can be used to work in external `Android`, `iOS` and `JavaScript` apps in same machine.
     * `publish` task will build and upload the KMP modules as libraries in remote maven server which can be accessed from any machine.
 Remote maven configuration to be added in `plugins/publish.gradle`.
-* For `Android`, the process is simple as adding gradle dependencies in the Android app to load these hosted libraries.
+* For `Android`, the process is simple as adding gradle dependencies in the app to load these hosted libraries.
 * For `iOS`, reference can be taken from this project or [follow this guide](https://kotlinlang.org/docs/multiplatform-mobile-integrate-in-existing-app.html#make-your-cross-platform-application-work-on-ios).
 Pro tip: Keep KMP files inside a folder and not at root level to keep it encapsulated from native `iOS` project files and modify the configuration to support this.
+* For `JavaScript`, if using Kotlin Application like [KVision](https://kvision.io/) , the process is simple as adding gradle dependencies in the app to load these hosted libraries.

 # TODO
 ## iOS